AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

 To accept an invitation:

-1. Open and review the email invitation from OSIsoft Cloud Services (OCS).
+1. Open and review the email invitation from AVEVA Data Hub.

 1. Select the **VIEW COMMUNITY INVITE** link.